Chris Pincher faces eight-week suspension after groping allegations upheld

 It concluded that he broke the MPs’ code of conduct by behaving in a way that would cause “significant damage to the reputation and integrity” of the Commons.

-The MP went on to “stroke his neck” before he “squeezed the complainant’s bottom”, the report said.
+He said the MP went on to “stroke the back of my neck” before he squeezed his backside.

+“I was so shocked at what had just happened,” the complainant said.

+“I found the incidents with Mr Pincher to be traumatic and the incidents continue to significantly affect my sleep whenever I have to recount Mr Pincher’s behaviour.”

 A civil servant who was a witness in the investigation said Mr Pincher touched his bottom before squeezing his testicles for several seconds.